 The Project Management Body of Knowledge (PMBOK)

-The Project Management Body of Knowledge (PMBOK) is a collection of processes and knowledge areas generally accepted as best practice within the project management discipline.
+Now in its fifth edition, the Project Management Body of Knowledge (PMBOK) is a collection of processes and knowledge areas accepted as best practice for the project management profession.

-As an internationally recognised standard (IEEE Std 1490-2003) it provides the fundamentals of project management, irrespective of the type of project be it construction, software, engineering, automotive etc.
+As an internationally recognised standard (ANSI/PMI 99-001-2008 and IEEE 1490-2011) it provides the fundamentals of project management, irrespective of the type of project be it construction, software, engineering, automotive.

-PMBOK recognises 5 basic process groups and 9 knowledge areas typical of almost all projects.
-The basic concepts are applicable to projects, programs and operations.
+PMBOK recognises 5 basic process groups and 10 knowledge areas typical of almost all projects.
+The basic concepts are applicable to projects, programmes and operations.
 The five basic process groups are:

 Processes overlap and interact throughout a project or phase.
 Processes are described in terms of: